adrian154/blog/public/blogposts/renderer/blogpost.md

 Now we need to fill in the front and back of our 3D text, meaning that we must triangulate each letter.
 This is actually kind of tricky, especially since some letters like A have holes in them.
 Thankfully, I came across a [blogpost](https://alienryderflex.com/polygon_triangulation_with_hole.shtml) by Darel Rex Finley that outlined a robust algorithm in a very understandable manner.
 If you are working on the same problem I cannot recommend his blogpost enough, but here's the gist of it:

 In order to triangulate a polygon, we crawl around the edge looking for a suitable triangle.
-When one is found, we remove it from the working set of points and start over until all the points are accounted for.
+When one is found, we create the triangle remove its vertices from the working set of points, and start over until all the points are accounted for.
 This is known as the [ear-clipping method](https://en.wikipedia.org/wiki/Polygon_triangulation#Ear_clipping_method).

 <video class="center" loop muted autoplay playsinline><source src="triangulate-c.mp4" type="video/mp4"></video>